 Description of the 4 courses are:

 This course concentrates on the current and emerging IT opportunities for the financial services industry.
 Due to the diversity of this industry (banking, brokerage, and insurance), along with the assortment of client characteristic (i.e. retail vs. institutional) we modularize the lectures by industry and client partitions, based on the background and objectives of the attendees.
 This segregation will provide candidates with a better understanding of this ever-changing industry use of IT.
 Upon successful completion of this course, candidates will have a solid understanding of the industry, market dynamics, and their roles in ensuring the effective application of technology today and in the industry's future.
+This course focuses on how the digital transformation enables innovation, especially by leveraging technology to empower customers/clients, along with the ever changing regulatory considerations.

 Financial services organizations are, of course, major employers of IT personnel, including on international trading floors where capital markets products are bought and sold for clients and for the institutions own value.
 The course is predominantly about leveraging IT in Capital Markets.
 However, based on the participants background and goals the course will focus more on Capital Markets or more on the use of IT.
 Additionally, based on the candidates and degree of interest, and the time available, the course will devote some time to the use of IT in organization of trading floors.